Cambodian art: Wood carving

+As wood is a perishable material, few wooden sculptures survived the Angkor era and those that did were crafted in Angkor’s latest years.
+As Theravada Buddhism became the dominant religion, the practice of stone-carving faded and wood became the material of choice for Khmer sculpture.
+Historically, Cambodians have crafted from wood apsaras, Buddha sculptures, religious stories, and more to decorate temples, pagodas, and even houses.
+In the post-Angkorian era, artists would apply lacquer to wooden sculpture for decorative and protective purposes, as well as inlay mother of pearl, ivory, and vitrified lead as ornamental features for wooden sculpture.
+Post-Angkor Khmer wood-carving is usually styled in the elemental themes of earth, air, wind, and water.
+The meaningful, valuable practice of Khmer wood working survives in the living, breathing intricate wood work of Khmer artists today.

 Murals

 The most ancient mural paintings of any kind in Cambodia attributed to the 10th-11th century, are those of Prasat Neang Khmau, located south of Kor Ker, depicting scenes with Hindu themes.
 However, little remains of them today.
 The earliest epigraphic evidence of painted scrolls appears inscription K. 285 dated to 1593 in Phnom Bakeng.
 The oldest documented Buddhist paintings are dated to 1877, consist of 14 small paintings (1 x 1.20 m), on cloth, illustrating episodes of the Vessantara Jataka.
 As in most Buddhist societies, stories from the lives of the Buddha are a common source of inspiration for the majority of paintings.

 Because of destruction during recent war, few historic wat murals remain in Cambodia.
 In the 1960s, art historians Guy and Jacqueline Nafilyan photographed 19th-century murals, providing a record of this lost cultural heritage.
 The best known surviving murals are at the Silver Pagoda in Phnom Penh, Wat Rajabo in Siem Reap province, and Wat Kompong Tralach Leu in Kompong Chhnang Province.
 In the last decade, wat murals have seen a resurgence.